OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

 	a: float
       The acceleration
 	"""
     if mass <= 0:
         raise ValueError("Mass of body must be strictly positive") return total_force_on_body/mass

 ```

 <a id="comments"></a>

 ### Comments
-Commenting can be a confusing topic, since the general advice is
-> Comment you code, but not too much
+Commenting can be a confusing topic, since the general advice is *comment you code, but not too much*.

-The above guideline can be understood by taking a rather extreme stance:
+This can be understood by taking a rather extreme stance:

 > Good code does not need comment to be understood.

 The rationale is that, most of the time, comments can be avoided by using more descriptive names, shorter methods, and simpler constructs.

-Comments should describe the *why*, not the *what*.
+Take home message: comments should describe the *why*, not the *what*.

 <a id="performance"></a>